yurylavrukhin/personal-website/src/site/places/index.md

 ## 2023

+Chiang Mai, Thailand — 30 may — now

-Mae Kha Chan, Thailand — 21 may — now
+Mae Kha Chan, Thailand — 21 may — 30 may

 Chiang Mai, Thailand — 11 may — 21 may